kendraio/kendra_api_backup/README.md

             Access-Control-Allow-Origin: *

     This will allow RESTful AJAX requests made via Javascript running in a third party host (*e.g.* a website, OpenSocial gadget, Javascript widget) to work correctly.
 Otherwise the browser would present the user with a security exception or fail silently due to the limits of the browser security model.

-# Actions

-* @Klokie & @Darren: Determine whether we will support JSON-RPC, RESTful method calls, both, or some combination of the two.
-This should take into consideration use of [Services 3](http://drupal.org/node/736522) and OpenSocial's Data API.
-* @Klokie: Define the format of the JSON message requests accepted and responses produced by the Services module, including error codes and descriptions and result sets.
-* @Klokie: Determine and document how WebID and HTTPS will be integrated with the API endpoint.